 What Happens When You Run Out of Fuel (or Fast for Too Long)?

 While you don’t want to fuel up too often, you also don’t want to let the tank go dry and find yourself in an emergency, broken down on the side of the motorway.

 After being pulled to safety by the tow truck, from that day on, you will always make sure your fuel tank is filled to the brim so you never have that experience again.

 This is not unlike what happens to most of us when we dabble with extended fasting (e.g., OMAD, ADF, multi-day fasting etc.).

 While we think more deprivation is better, we don’t account for our survival instincts intervening to ensure that we eat more than we need to, just in case we subject ourselves to another extended fast.

 Studies in rats who press a button to get food show that, when food is consistently available, they will only press the button when they need food.
 However, when the food supply is inconsistent — when the button doesn’t yield food every time they press it — they go into a frenzy of button pressing, whether they need food or not, to account for the unreliable food availability.

 This is not unlike how we behave when scrolling Instagram, Facebook or Twitter.
 If every post was what we wanted the first time, we would quickly be satisfied, put down our phones, and do something more productive.

-But when we see a great post, we get a dopamine hit, followed by a dopamine deficit which drives us to keep scrolling until we find something we love as much as that first post.
-The result is that we end up scrolling for way longer than we needed to, living in the hope of getting the same satisfaction as we did from that first hit.
+But when we see a great post, we get a dopamine hit, followed by a dopamine deficit that drives us to keep scrolling until we find something we love, like that first post.
+We end up scrolling for way longer than we needed to, living in the hope of getting the same satisfaction as we did from that first hit.

 To address this, Data-Driven Fasting uses your blood sugar as a fuel gauge to empower you to know precisely when and what you need to eat.
 Once your body learns that it will get what it needs when it needs it, Lizzy goes back to sleep, content there is no emergency.